Why My Air Compressor Is Losing Pressure

 Obstructions can also be caused by valves in an air system.
 As the air passes through a valve and makes a turn, there will inevitably be a slight change in pressure due to the interruption of flow momentum.
 Some of the equipment that you might use to monitor your system could also cause reductions in air pressure.
 Examples include inline sensors and gauges, which can affect air pressure merely by making contact with the pipes and connectors.

 The one system part that gradually loses its ability to do its intended job is the filter.
-While filters are put in place to block out particulates that could contaminate pressurized air and impeded its flow, the filters eventually become clogged with dust and dirt.
+While filters are put in place to block out particulates that could contaminate pressurized air and impede its flow, the filters eventually become clogged with dust and dirt.
 Once the filters become too dirty, the inlet valves draw less and less air into the compressor, thus robbing your system of new air to pressurize.
 Granted, clean filters can also account for small amounts of resistance, but dirty filters will gradually impede the process of your air compressor.

-Pressure Drop Caused by Actual Pressure Drops
+4. Pressure Drop Caused by Actual Pressure Drops

 Production managers operating inefficient compressed air systems are subjected to their own forms of pressure — time and cost constraints.
 Every one PSI of excess operating pressure increases air compressor power consumption by about 0.5 percent.
 So, taking emergency measures without examining your current layout will just worsen cost and output performance.